yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 ### network-allow-list

-Use the `network-allow-list` resource to perform operations on a YugabyteDB cluster allow list, including the following:
+Use the `network-allow-list` resource to perform operations on allow lists, including the following:

 - create and delete allow lists
 - get information about an IP allow list